Newport News and Hampton assistance programs.

-Thousands of people across the area need help with paying their bills, rent, debt, mortgage, and other expenses, especially in today’s weak economy.
-There are some local organizations that may be able to help.
-Find information on programs and resources they offer, as well as how to contact them.
+Thousands of people across the Newport News and Hampton Virginia area need help with paying their bills, rent, debt, mortgage, food and other expenses.
+There are some local organizations, including charities and government grant programs, that may be able to help.
+Find information on programs and resources they offer, as well as how to contact them and apply.

 The programs noted below are offered by the Office of Human Affairs, which is located at 2410 Wickham Avenue, Newport News, VA 23607.
 Telephone: (757) 247-0379.